 Wouldn't it be nice to make an improved protocol?
 It would...

-- 5.Be made within the IETF's HTTPbis working group
+4.1.
+IETF and the HTTPbis working group

 The Internet Engineering Task Force (IETF) is an organization that develops and promotes internet standards, mostly on the protocol level.
 They're widely known for the RFC series of memos documenting everything from TCP, DNS, and FTP, to best practices, HTTP, and numerous protocol variants that never went anywhere.